UKCloud/knowledge_centre/README.md

-# Knowledge Center Articles
+# Knowledge Centre Articles
-This is a collection of scripts and code snippets referenced in Knowledge Center Articles published through the Skyscape Portal.
+This is a collection of scripts and code snippets referenced in Knowledge Centre Articles published through the Skyscape Portal.

-Each sub-directory corresponds to an article published on Skyscape's Knowledge Center.
+Each sub-directory corresponds to an article published on Skyscape's Knowledge Centre.
 Please see the README.md files in each directory for more information.

 License
 -------